 Advertising expenses are expensed as incurred and consist primarily of our customer acquisition costs associated with online advertising, as well as advertising on television, direct mail campaigns and other media.
 Costs associated with the production of advertising are expensed when the first advertisement is shown.
-We expect advertising costs to decrease from the 2021 fiscal year for cash flow and customer acquisition cost management.
+We expect advertising costs to decrease from the 2021 fiscal year as a result of cash flow and customer acquisition cost management.